A Tax Expert Shares Her Best Advice for Lowering Your Tax Bill Before You File

-Last month, we launched GOBankingRates’ Live Richer Speaker Series, an exciting opportunity for me to introduce the financial experts and influencers in my network to a wider audience, and get invaluable tips and advice about everything from taxes to investing.
-We kicked off the program with a presentation from Kathy Pickering, H&R Block’s vice president of regulatory affairs and executive director of The Tax Institute, who answered your most burning questions about taxes.
+GOBankingRates’ Live Richer Speaker Series is an exciting opportunity for me to introduce the financial experts and influencers in my network to a wider audience, and get invaluable tips and advice about everything from taxes to investing.
+The program was kicked off with a presentation from Kathy Pickering, H&R Block’s vice president of regulatory affairs and executive director of The Tax Institute, who answered your most burning questions about taxes.

 When is it worth to pay someone to prepare your taxes?